Skip to content

 Color depth256 colors per frameFull color (lossy or lossless)

-Typical web sizeLarge for gradientsOften 50 to 80% smaller
+Typical web sizeLarge for gradientsOften much smaller

 Browser supportUniversalWide on modern browsers